-Davis said he met with FBI agent Dan Burst about a public corruption investigation of Reyna and said it is his understanding that the investigation is ongoing.
+Davis said he met with FBI agent Dan Brust about a public corruption investigation of Reyna and said it is his understanding that the investigation is ongoing.

-Jarrett, prosecutor Amanda Dillon and Julissa West, Reyna’s former longtime administrative assistant, also have met with Burst in connection with the investigation, Davis’ affidavit states.
+Jarrett, prosecutor Amanda Dillon and Julissa West, Reyna’s former longtime administrative assistant, also have met with Brust in connection with the investigation, Davis’ affidavit states.